tudarmstadt-lt/newsleak/README.md

 ## 1. Build Instructions

-The DIVID-DJ project consists of two dependent sub-projects (common and core) linked via a multi-sbt-project build.
+The newsleak project consists of two dependent sub-projects (common and core) linked via a multi-sbt-project build.
 Run `sbt clean compile assembly` to compile and assembly all sub-projects.
 In case the build is successful, the jar files can be found in the projects `target/scala-2.11/` folder.

 Make sure you have the build tool `sbt` installed.
 It can be downloaded [here](http://www.scala-sbt.org/).
 To change the build process or add/remove dependencies have a look in the `project` folder.